- Visiting Chesapeake?

 To be eligible for the real estate tax relief program, you must apply each year between January 1 and May 15.
 The final deadline for accepting applications is May 15.
 If you are eligible, relief will be applied to your real estate tax bills due on September 30, December 31, March 31, and June 5 of the following fiscal year.

 Do I have to live in the property to be exempted?

 Yes.
 The applicant seeking relief must own and occupy the property.
 An exception is allowed for persons living in nursing homes, hospitals, or convalescent homes for physical or mental care so long as their property is not being used by or rented to others for monetary consideration.

-The owner whose name appears on the tax bill must be at least 65 years of age on or before June 30 of the year in which the application is made.
-The spouse can be under the age of 65.
+Senior Citizens: Owner(s) must be at least 65 years of age on or before June 30 of the year in which the application is made.
+The spouse of an applicant can be under the age of 65.

 What proof is needed to establish the fact that a person is permanently and totally disabled?

 Certification is required from the Department of Veterans Affairs, the Railroad Retirement Board, or the Social Security Administration.
 If an applicant is not eligible for certification by any of these agencies, there must be sworn affidavits provided by two medical doctors licensed to practice medicine in Virginia.
 One of these affidavits must be based upon a physical examination.
 The Medical Affidavit is a form that must be obtained from the Commissioner of the Revenue's office or the website.

 What is the maximum amount of income that I can have to be eligible?